YMCA360/external-api-docs/README.md

 Development `https://staging.ymca360.org/api/external/v1`

-A well-formed request for the group class schedules would be: `https://ymca360.org/api/external/v1/schedules`
+A well-formed request for the schedules would be: `https://ymca360.org/api/external/v1/schedules`

 ### Schedules